zacode11/political-issue-search/README.md

 This will give the user access to the methods in [search.py](https://github.com/zacode11/political-issue-search/blob/master/search.py)
 The important methods are as follows:
 #### create_dataset()
 This method will create the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder for use by the search engine.
 This method will overwrite the folder if it already exists.
+Additionally, this method will create the [pol.json](https://github.com/zacode11/political-issue-search/blob/master/pol.json) file using the scrapy crawler  if it does not exist in the current directory (make take up to 30 seconds).
 ```python
 # example call
 search.create_dataset()